Huawei Mate 40: Design

 The Mate 40 and Mate 40 Pro are constructed with an anodized aluminum frame and Gorilla Glass or artificial leather backing.
 The Mate 40 Pro+ uses ceramic for both the frame and the back.
-The notch on the Mate 30 series has been replaced by a cutout in the upper left hand corner.
+The notch on the Mate 30 series has been replaced by a cutout in the upper left-hand corner.
 The Mate 40 has a circular cutout for the front-facing camera; the Mate 40 Pro and Mate 40 Pro+ have a larger pill-shaped cutout also accommodating the infrared facial recognition system.
 On the Mate 40 Pro and Mate 40 Pro+, the screen is dramatically curved like the Mate 30 Pro, but has physical volume buttons.
-Unlike the P40 series, the Mate 40 series uses a traditional earpiece speaker instead of an "electromagnetic levitation" speaker that vibrates the top of the phone's screen; the top edge has an IR blaster.
+Unlike the P40 series, the Mate 40 series uses a traditional earpiece speaker instead of an “electromagnetic levitation” speaker that vibrates the top of the phone's screen; the top edge has an IR blaster.
 The rear camera setup of the three main phones is housed in a distinct ring shape, called the Space Ring camera system, which Huawei says represents "a window to explore the world."
 The Space Ring camera system is similar to their predecessor, the Mate 30.
-The center of the ring is the same glass and color as the rest of the back, and the cameras and dual flash are arranged within the ring, with the flash being on top on all of the models.
+The center of the ring is the same glass and color as the rest of the back, and the cameras and dual flash are arranged within the ring, with the flash being on top on all the models.
 The Mate 40 and Mate 40 Pro are available in Mystic Silver, White and Black (glass), and Green and Yellow (artificial leather).
 The Mate 40 Pro+ is available in Ceramic White or Ceramic Black.
 Additionally, all Mate 40 models have an IP68 rating, apart from Mate 40 which has an IP53 rating.